Travel guide to the best places to visit on the Amalfi Coast: tips on what to see and the best Amalfi Coast towns for all types of travelers.

 One of the historical Italian Maritime Republic, Amalfi has been for centuries and an important maritime trade center and this important role is visible in the beautiful architecture of the city.

-Important things to see in Amalfi are its stunning cathedral, the charming historical city center, the paper museum and the arsenal.
+Important things to see in Amalfi are its stunning cathedral (do not miss the ancient cloister), the charming historical city center and its meandering alleys, the paper museum and the arsenal.

 Compared with other towns on the Amalfi coast, Amalfi is bigger and busier.